ITSSimulators/ODRoNeS/doc/logics.md

   Read the code on lane::setOdrFwd.
   This could be extended easily to other types of lanes.
-  Once a lane is defined as backwards, origin and destination are swapped, next/prev lanes are also swapped, `_to` is recalculated, and the lane is kept as backwards.
+  Once a lane is defined as backwards, origin and destination are swapped, next/prev lanes are also swapped, together with port/starboard lanes, `_to` and everything needed is recalculated, and the lane is kept as backwards.

 When loading an OpenDrive map using SmartActors' lrn::makeOpenDriveRoads, the direction of the lanes in sections with lanes in both directions can be deduced if the map is assumed to be left-hand or right-hand driving.
+  OpenDRIVE 1.7 may specify whether the map is left- or right-handed.

 The direction of those lanes belonging to sections with one single direction is determined later, once the routes are defined, in routes::fixDirectionality, which does not use lane::sings.

 ### Traffic Signs ###